Coolbreeze68/lepong/README.md

 A fully featured Pong clone made for Windows from scratch.

 ## Building
-The following code typically does the job.
+The following PowerShell code typically does the job.
+Or you could use the CMake GUI.
 ```
 mkdir build
 cd build